Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint: Psuedo-Nonlinear data augmentation

 \subsection{Forward and backward projection}

-We now demonstrate how to incorporate projection theory to achieve data augmentation.
-As our algorithm is inspired from the architecture of autoencoders, we focus on two of the central building blocks: the \emph{encoder} \(\mathsf{Enc}(\cdot)\) and the \emph{decoder} \(\mathsf{Dec}(\cdot)\).
-First, for the encoding step, we formally explain how projection theory can be applied to perform dimension reduction within our framework.
-Next, for the decoding step, we introduce our proposed algorithm, termed \emph{backward projection}, which serves as the \emph{inverse} of dimension reduction.
-While our explanation is tailored to our proposed framework, i.e., the log-linear model on posets, the proposed backward projection algorithm itself is general and may be of independent interest as well.
+We now demonstrate how to incorporate the log-linear on poset framework with projection theory to conduct data augmentation.
+Our algorithm mimics the architecture of autoencoders, focusing on two building blocks: the \emph{encoder} \(\mathsf{Enc}(\cdot)\) and the \emph{decoder} \(\mathsf{Dec}(\cdot)\).
+First, for the encoding step, we formally explain how projection theory can be applied to perform dimension reduction and obtain compact representations within our framework.
+Next, for the decoding step, we introduce our proposed algorithm, termed \emph{backward projection}, which serves as the \emph{inverse} of dimension reduction. \Cref{fig:data-augmentation-positive-tensor} provides an intuitive geometric illustration for our proposed algorithms.